Multidimensional Fibonacci Coding: Zeckendorf's Theorem for Free -Modules

 \section{Zeckendorf's Theorem for Free $\mathbb{Z}$-Modules}

-Intuitively, if an element $m$ is Zeckendorf in a Fibonacci sequence $(F_r)$ of order $k$, then it is an integer combination of the initial terms (or, rather, any $k$ consecutive terms) of $(F_r)$.
+Intuitively, if an element $m$ is Zeckendorf in a Fibonacci sequence $(F_r)$ of order $k$, then it is an integer combination of the initial terms (or, in fact, any $k$ terms) of $(F_r)$.
 Integer span of these forms a module, so it is natural to attempt to represent every element of a module using sequence elements.
-Subsection \ref{subsec:2way} deals with doubly infinite Fibonacci sequences using tools developed in the last section.
-One-way Fibonacci sequences are studied in Subsection \ref{subsec:unique} as a mean to achieve unique Zeckendorf decomposition.
+Subsection \ref{subsec:2way} below deals with doubly infinite Fibonacci sequences using tools developed in the previous section.
+The result is then specialized to one-way Fibonacci sequences in Subsection \ref{subsec:unique}.
+This paves the way for the Zeckendorf decomposition and Fibonacci coding for modules.